0nephesus/hackerrank-one-week-prep-kit/README.md

 ## Progress

-All of the Day 1 exercises have been completed.
+Days 1 and 2 exercises and mock tests have been successfully completed.

-The Day 1 Mock Test has also been completed.